About the website

-The official University of New England website (www.une.edu) presents the University to a wide variety of audiences, including prospective students, faculty, and staff; current students, faculty, and staff; alumni; donors; the local community; and the general public.
+The official University of New England website (www.une.edu) presents the University to a wide variety of audiences, including prospective and current students, faculty, and professional staff; alumni; donors; the local community; and the general public.

 - Academic Departments